xMazzmax/coiffeur-seren/README.md

 The icons help the user navigate the offers to find what he's looking for more quickly:
 ![example of proper combination of icon and text](https://i.ibb.co/JpTF8gf/use-of-icon-with-text-example-2.png)

+By the way, I used Google's [Material Symbols](https://fonts.google.com/icons).
+Instead of using their API (fetching the icons from their server every time a page is loaded), I hard coded it (copied the SVG and pasted it directly inside the HTML).
+When working on a big project, I'd suggest using the API for better code readability and maintainability.

 ### 📱 Responsiveness